What happens in West Springfield when the lease term ends?

 When tenants break the lease

-Sometimes circumstances arise that require a tenant to end the lease before the lease term is over.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the property owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the landlord.
+Sometimes circumstances arise which make a tenant to break the lease.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
+If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the rental investor.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Readying the rental